Papa John's North America comparable sales decline smaller-than-expected

-(Reuters) - Papa John’s International Inc (PZZA.O) on Tuesday reported a smaller-than-expected decline in quarterly comparable sales in North America, helped by a new advertisement campaign and rebranding efforts amid an ongoing dust-up with its founder John Schnatter.
+Nov 6 (Reuters) - Papa John’s International Inc on Tuesday reported a smaller-than-expected decline in quarterly comparable sales in North America, helped by a new advertisement campaign and rebranding efforts amid an ongoing dust-up with its founder John Schnatter.

 Comparable sales in North America, which includes sales at franchise and company-owned restaurants for at least a year, fell 9.8 percent in the third quarter ended Sept.
 30. Analysts on average had expected a 10.9 percent fall, according to IBES data by Refinitiv.